 “Times change so quickly that if you and I don’t keep up with the times, we’ll find ourselves with an umbrella in our hand, over our head, when the sun is out.” — Malcolm X

 As time continues to pass, our technology becomes more and more advanced.
 It’s crazy to think that a little over 20 years ago we were just beginning to explore the internet.
-But now in 2018 with payment systems becoming more digitalized, a concern of information and identity safety must be addressed.
+But now in 2018 with payment systems becoming more digitalized and rfp training is becoming easier, a concern of information and identity safety must be addressed.

 Even as we are constantly embracing the future and its ever-changing technology, many small businesses still denote card payments of any type.
 Although it seems a bit daunting, converting from a cash-based payment system to one that accepts card payments is a quick and easy transition.